rigetti/forest-benchmarking/docs/superoperator_representations.rst

 :math:`|c_{\rm max}\rangle = |1...1\rangle`.
 To convert between a
 superoperator and the Pauli-Liouville matrix representation we need to do a change of basis from the computational basis to the Pauli basis.
-This is acheived by the unitary
+This is achieved by the unitary

 .. math::  U_{c2p}= \sum_{k=1}|c_k\rangle\langle\langle P_k|.